 MoU with NZAIA →

 The SIS-IA has run workshops at EIANZ conferences on topics such as scoping of impact assessments, public participation and development of early career professionals.
 Further workshops are planned.

 Good practice guidance

 The SIS-IA has developed resources to support effective implementation of impact assessment.
 The documents have been prepared by experienced practitioners within the SIS-IA to provide guidance on good practice.
 While they have been written to apply generally in Australia and New Zealand, impact assessment practitioners should also consider the specific requirements of the jurisdiction within which they operate.

-These impact assessment resources are available under the 'Resources' section of the website →
+These impact assessment resources are available here →